zeineb12/tweet_classification/README.md

 # ML_Project2 : Twitter Sentiment Analysis

+## Team members

+Sarah Antille: zeineb.sahnoun@epfl.ch

+Lilia Ellouz: lilia.ellouz@epfl.ch

+Zeineb Sahnoun  zeineb.sahnoun@epfl.ch

+## Introduction

-This project was part of the course Machine Learning at EPFL.
-It was part of a challenge hosted on AIcrowd ( [https://www.aicrowd.com/challenges/epfl-ml-text-classification-2019](https://www.aicrowd.com/challenges/epfl-ml-text-classification-2019 )  ) .
-Given two datasets (one with negative tweets and the other with positive tweets) we had to apply machine learning techniques to predict the sentiments of test dataset.
+This project is part of the course Machine Learning at EPFL.
+It is part of a challenge hosted on AIcrowd ( [https://www.aicrowd.com/challenges/epfl-ml-text-classification-2019](https://www.aicrowd.com/challenges/epfl-ml-text-classification-2019 )  ) .
+Given two datasets (one with negative tweets and the other with positive tweets) we had to apply machine learning techniques to predict the sentiments of the test dataset.

 ## Dataset Information
 To obtain the same results than us, you need to download the following files from [https://www.aicrowd.com/challenges/epfl-ml-text-classification-2019/dataset_files](https://www.aicrowd.com/challenges/epfl-ml-text-classification-2019/dataset_files)  :